tanho63/tanho.ca/content/posts/2023-11-30_pivot-trick/index.md

 would be done there.
-As it turns out, kind of difficult because the feature isn't in the CRAN version: it was in development as of October 2020, merged to main in May 2021, and still hasn't made it onto CRAN because of some data.table governance issues which seem to finally have been resolved
+As it turns out, kind of difficult because the feature isn't in the CRAN version: it was in development as of October 2020, merged to main in May 2021, and still hasn't made it onto CRAN because of some data.table governance issues (which are finally getting close to being resolved?)

 In any case, **with the main branch of rdatatable/data.table [as of today](https://github.com/Rdatatable/data.table/tree/6b9d559606767562f7f7dd4c7842a9e4a9fb597c)**,